-Feedback-control have been applied to adapt system resource provisioning based on run-time 1128 workload variation [4, 11, 22-24, 28, 31, 32, 34, 51, 58].
-The feedback signal is usually generated based 1129 on certain resource utilization boundaries or a pre-defined SLA specification such as response time 1130 threshold.
-Previous work mainly focuses on how (e.g., live migration [43]) and when (e.g., pro-[22, 1131 24] and re-active scaling [23]) to add or remove hardware resources such virtual machines/Docker 1132 containers to change the system capacity.
-For example, Amazon provides AWS Auto Scaling [5] 1133 in its cloud platform, which adopts a re-active scaling strategy to enable the dynamic scaling of 1134 1135 virtual machines based on the average CPU utilization measured by its monitoring tool-Amazon CloudWatch [6].
-Gandhi et al. [22, 24] dynamically allocate system capacity (number of servers) by 1136 taking advantage of both pro- and re-active scaling strategies based on an offline-trained workload 1137 forecasting model.
-Alsarhan et al. [4] use reinforcement learning (RL) to derive scaling policies 1138 1139 (number of VMs) that can adapt to system changes in order to guarantee the QoS for all client classes.
-Nevertheless, how to re-adapt request processing concurrency to match the hardware 1140 1141 provisioning changes is usually neglected.
-As shown in this paper, request processing concurrency controlled by soft resources such as server threads and connections have a significant impact on 1142 n-tier web application performance.
-Thus, when a scaling action is triggered, reallocating soft 1143 resources is necessary to maximize the efficiency of the underlying hardware resources.
-1144
+Feedback-control have been applied to adapt system resource provisioning based on run-time workload variation [4, 11, 22-24, 28, 31, 32, 34, 51, 58].
+The feedback signal is usually generated based on certain resource utilization boundaries or a pre-defined SLA specification such as response time threshold.
+Previous work mainly focuses on how (e.g., live migration [43]) and when (e.g., pro- [22, 24] and re-active scaling [23]) to add or remove hardware resources such as virtual machines/Docker containers to change the system capacity.
+For example, Amazon provides Amazon Web Services (AWS) Auto Scaling [5] in its cloud platform, which adopts a re-active scaling strategy to enable the dynamic scaling of virtual machines based on the average CPU utilization measured by its monitoring tool-Amazon CloudWatch [6].
+Gandhi et al. [22, 24] dynamically allocate system capacity (number of servers) by taking advantage of both pro- and re-active scaling strategies based on an offline-trained workload forecasting model.
+Alsarhan et al. [4] use reinforcement learning (RL) to derive scaling policies (number of VMs) that can adapt to system changes in order to guarantee the QoS for all client classes.
+Nevertheless, how to re-adapt request processing concurrency to match the hardware provisioning changes is usually neglected.
+As shown in this article, request processing concurrency controlled by soft resources such as server threads and connections have a significant impact on n-tier web application performance.
+Thus, when a scaling action is triggered, reallocating soft resources is necessary to maximize the efficiency of the underlying hardware resources.

-Software performance engineering approaches for optimal system configuration (both hard-1145 ware and software) are closest to our study [35, 47, 49, 50, 53, 59, 60].
-For example, Zheng et al. [59] 1146 design an automation framework to generate configurations automatically for a cluster of servers 1147 in a web system by using a parameter dependency graph derived from runtime measurement 1148 data.
-Zhu et al.[60] propose an automated approach for optimal system configuration given the 1149 conditions of limited computing resources and a fixed application workload.
-Tang et al. [50] present 1150 Facebook's holistic configuration management stack for managing applications' dynamic runtime 1151 configuration, for example, gating product rollouts, managing application-level traffic, and running 1152 A/B testing experiments.
-However, these previous approaches, in general, do not seriously consider 1153 the non-trivial dependencies among soft and hardware resources provisioning.
-1154
+Software performance engineering approaches for optimal system configuration (both hardware and software) are closest to our study [35, 47, 49, 50, 53, 59, 60].
+For example, Zheng et al. [59] design an automation framework to generate configurations automatically for a cluster of servers in a web system by using a parameter dependency graph derived from runtime measurement data.
+Zhu et al. [60] propose an automated approach for optimal system configuration given the conditions of limited computing resources and a fixed application workload.
+Tang et al. [50] present Facebook's holistic configuration management stack for managing applications' dynamic runtime configuration, for example, gating product rollouts, managing application-level traffic, and running A/B testing experiments.
+However, these previous approaches, in general, do not seriously consider the non-trivial dependencies among soft and hardware resources provisioning.